cathy810218/Leetcode-Sol/Easy/ReverseString.md

 ## Solutions

-Use two pointers to solve this problem could save time and space.
+Use two pointers to solve this problem will save time and space.
-The idea is to have a pointer `i` points at the first letter, and pointer `j` points at the last letter of the string.
+The idea is to have a pointer `i` points at the first letter, and pointer `j` points at the last letter of the string, then swap them.

-After converting the given string to a character array `c[]`, While `j > i`, do
+After converting the given string to a character array `c`, While `j > i`, do

 1. Create a character variable `temp` to store the letter that `i` points to.